solana-foundation/developer-content/content/guides/advanced/testing-with-jest-and-bankrun.md

   - web3 developer
 ---

-# Testing Solana Programs with Jest and Bankrun

 Testing your Solana programs is a critical part of the development process to ensure that your program behaves as expected and can even speedup your development.
-This guide will walk you through how you can test your Solana programs.
+This guide will walk you through how you can test your Solana programs using [Bankrun](https://kevinheavey.github.io/solana-bankrun/), a super fast test runner for Solana programs. .

 Most Solana tests use the [Mocha framework](https://mochajs.org/) for writing the tests and [Chai](https://www.chaijs.com/) for assertions.
 However, you can